 Computer and browser slowness are not always malware related.
-Poor performance and other problems can be the result of disk fragmentation, disk errors, corrupt system files, unnecessary services running, too many browser Add-ons/toolbars, failure to clear browser cache, not enough RAM, dirty hardware components, etc. Incompatible browser extensions and add-ons can impact system performance and cause compatibility issues such as application hangs (freezing).
+Poor performance and other problems can be the result of disk fragmentation, disk errors, corrupt system files, unnecessary services running, not enough RAM, dirty hardware components, too many toolbars, BHOs, extensions and add-ons/plug-ins attached your browser and failure to clear browser cache.
+Sometimes Add-ons cause browsers to quit unexpectedly or not perform properly especially, if it was poorly designed or was created for an earlier browser version.
+Incompatible browser extensions and add-ons can also impact system performance and cause compatibility issues such as application hangs (freezing).
 As you use your system it becomes filled with more files/programs and has a natural tendency to slow down and behave oddly so cleaning and regular maintenance is essential.
 Listed below are a few things you can do to improve speed and system performance.
-Many of the these suggestions will apply if your using Windows Vista but may be done a bit differently.
-Near the bottom of this thread there is a section specifically devoted to Vista Users.

 - Clean out the vents on the computer with a can of compressed air to ensure that they are not clogged with dust.

 - Unplug the computer, open the case and clean out any dust and debris you find inside.
 Be careful not to aim the compressed air directly at the circuit board or electronic components.

 - Check all the electrical connections and make sure the fans are all operational.

 - Remove the cards and RAM modules, clean the contacts and reseat them.

 - Check the heat sink on the processor to ensure it is not blocked with dust or debris.

 - Remove the CPU's cooling unit and clean the fins on the heat sink that sits under the CPU with a can of compressed air.

 - Feel the CPU heatsink when it powers down.
 It should be warm to very warm but not hot.